Ophelia

 …

-Nigredo, or blackness, in alchemy means putrefaction or decomposition; but Carl Jung interpreted Nigredo as as a “moment of maximum despair, which is a prerequisite to personal development”.
+Nigredo, or blackness, in alchemy means putrefaction or decomposition; but Carl Jung interpreted Nigredo as a “moment of maximum despair, which is a prerequisite to personal development”.

-Ophelia goes definitely through the Nigredo phase; the only difference is that, as opposed to what Jung says, she does not come back, after this time of incubation and catharsis, as a more grown individual, because she drowns while pain and “dark matter” come out of her.
+the only difference is that, as opposed to what Jung says, she does not come back, after this time of incubation and freezing of the senses, as a more grown up individual, because she accidentally drowns while pain and “dark matter” come out of her.
 Ophelia dies because of pain, that is a possible interpretation of her tragedy.

 …